webprofusion/certify-docs/docs/guides/installation.md

 ## System Requirements

-**Supported OS: Windows Server 2012 R2 (or higher, includes Windows 10) with .Net 4.6.2 (or higher).**
+**Supported OS: Any currently Microsoft Supported Windows or Windows Server edition with .Net 4.6.2 (or higher).**

 This app requires outgoing https for API calls, proxies are not officially supported.

+Some core app functionality can be affected by common anti-virus/protection products (including our background service, temporary http challenge listener, IIS fallback web.config writes etc).
+We recommend you test your configuration and ensure you have whitelisted the app and it's components and the `C:\ProgramData\certify` data store path.

+Note: The following OS versions **are no longer supported by Microsoft**: Windows Server 2008 R2, Windows 7, Windows 8.0, Windows 8.1, Windows Server 2012, Windows Server 2012 R2.
+If you are using one of these versions we recommend that you should upgrade to a currently supported version of Windows.

 ## Installing